survivejs/react-book/manuscript/14_language_features.md

 ...
 ```

-Nevertheless is always recommended keep your classes separated in different modules.
+It is recommended to keep your classes separated in different modules.

 ## Property Initializers